gnulag/gnulag.net/README.md

 * `za`: Depressed Arch Linux boye, is weirdly into keyboards, and anime tiddies.
 He pretends to be an audiophile, and vapes.
 * `justJanne`: Genius.
 Never forgets a thing she reads.
 Resident data collection agency.
 * `crystalmett`: Turn-ons: OPSEC Turn-offs: [TRIPLE REDACTED AND BURNED FOR GOOD MEASURE]
+* `digitalDiplomat`: Goes out of his way to avoid conflict.
+Currently a Manjaro user because Arch is overrated.
+Is trying to popularize the `.gvy` file extension because `.groovy` is irritatingly long.

 ## Regulars Emeritus :(